-The medical industry requires the highest level of hygiene.
-Maintaining particular cleanliness is essential for the safety of patients and medical staff.
+The medical industry requires the highest level of hygiene, and particularly clean surroundings are essential for the safety of patients and medical staff.
 Remember that hands are a primary route of transmission of microorganisms.
-The proper way to prevent infections is to observe appropriate standards of hygiene and to use the correct type of single-use gloves.
+The proper way to prevent infections is to observe appropriate standards of hygiene and to use the correct type of disposable gloves.

 - Treatment room

 Use only disposable gloves and discard them after doffing!